molML/activeML-navigation-of-condensate-phases/experiments/README.md

 # Experiments

-This folder is intended for the storing of the outputs of the active machine learning worflow as described in the main [paper](https://doi.org/10.26434/chemrxiv-2024-frnj3), and for the showcase of two simulated experiments (*under construction*).
+This folder is intended for the storing of all the outputs of the active machine learning worflow as described in the main [paper](https://doi.org/10.26434/chemrxiv-2024-frnj3).

-## Folder organization:
+## General folder organization:

     1.experimentID/
     ├── cycles/